 80104 – BR Service

-The lives of 80078 and 80104 have been inextricably linked throughout.
+80104 and 80078 (formerly owned by SLL) were closely linked for many years.
 Both engines were built at Brighton works, both were allocated to the London, Tilbury & Southend section of the Eastern Region from new, and both were later transferred to the Western and London Midland Regions to finish their working lives in North Wales.
 They even had a common resting place at the Barry Island scrapyard of Woodham Brothers, a destiny they shared with most former LTS Standard Fours.
-However, these two in particular have continued to enjoy a common existence, having both been saved from Barry by the Southern Steam Trust, only to have their restorations finally completed by Southern Locomotives Ltd.
+However, these two in particular continued to enjoy a common existence, having both been saved from Barry by the Southern Steam Trust, and had their restorations completed by Southern Locomotives Ltd.

 80104 near Benfleet shortly before the end of steam on the L.T.& S.R.

-Transfer to the Western Region was effective from 15th July 1962, with its first allocation shown as Old Oak Common (81A), though it was
+Transfer to the Western Region was effective from 15th July 1962, with its first allocation shown as Old Oak Common (81A), though that was

-probably simply have been stored there.
-It went to Crewe Works for heavy overhaul on 26th October 1962, and then allocation to Croes Newydd, (89B),
+probably because it had been been stored there.
+It went to Crewe Works for heavy overhaul on 26th October 1962, and then allocation to

 80104 arriving at Barmouth in August 1964